RELATED: NASCAR 101

 Things came together quickly.
 The first NASCAR-sanctioned race was held on Daytona's beach-road course Feb.
 15, 1948, just two months after the organizational meeting.
 Red Byron, a stock car legend from Atlanta, won the event in a Ford Modified.
 Six days later on Feb.
 21, 1948, the National Association for Stock Car Auto Racing was incorporated.

-The NASCAR Sprint Cup Series is born
+The Monster Energy NASCAR Cup Series is born

 Plans were made to bring bigger, faster races to bigger, hungrier crowds and less than a year later (1950), the country's first asphalt superspeedway, Darlington Raceway in South Carolina, opened its doors for the new division.

-Names like Lee Petty, Fireball Roberts, Buck Baker, Herb Thomas, the Flock brothers, Bill Rexford, Paul Goldsmith and others became as well-known to race fans as Willie Mays, Mickey Mantle and the Duke Snider were to baseball fans.
+Names like Lee Petty, Fireball Roberts, Buck Baker, Herb Thomas, the Flock brothers, Bill Rexford, Paul Goldsmith and others became as well-known to race fans as Willie Mays, Mickey Mantle and Duke Snider were to baseball fans.

 Daytona International Speedway ushers in a new age of speed

-Looking to the future, and invigorated by the success of Darlington, Bill France Sr., began construction of a 2.5-mile, high-banked superspeedway four miles off the beach in Daytona Beach.
+Looking to the future, and invigorated by the success of Darlington, Bill France Sr. began construction of a 2.5-mile, high-banked superspeedway four miles off the beach in Daytona Beach.

 France had helped lead the fight to keep racing affiliated with the city.
 When those looking to set land speed records began opting for the Bonneville Salt Flats in Utah so the incoming and outgoing tides at Daytona Beach would not be a factor, the city wanted to maintain one of its main attractions -- fast cars and the beach.
 By the end of NASCAR's first decade, the city not only had held on to its racing roots, but had outgrown the beach and, in 1959, moved events to Daytona International Speedway.
 With its long back straightaway and sweeping high-banked turns of more than 30 degrees, the 2.5-mile tri-oval was one of the largest speedways in the world.